ujjalsaha/FacultySearchEngine/README.md

 * The result's dataset is now a structured data with key pair values being displayed in the front end accordingly
 * The benefit of displaying structured data is consistency in displaying results and all the attributes and allowing certain user actions on them. (for e.g. send email, explore location etc.)

 :bangbang: The entire workflow and code discussed above is all new work in the ExpertSearch v2.0 that has been done.
-Tasks involved adapting new libraries for Python3.9, explorations, PoCs, and then designining an effctive workflow and implementing it.
+Tasks involved adapting new libraries for Python3.9, explorations, PoCs, and then designing an effective workflow and implementing it.

 <details>
    <summary>Click to See the Workflow Diagram of Search Functionality</summary>